 During her reign, Queen Ranavalona III tried to stave off colonization by strengthening trade and diplomatic relations with the United States and Great Britain.
 However, despite the queen’s efforts, France officially annexed Madagascar on January 1, 1896.
 In August, the French officially declared Madagascar to be their colony and exiled Prime Minister Rainilaiarivony to Algiers (in French Algeria) where he died the following year.
 The queen and much of her administration remained but were afforded no real political power.

-In December 1895, popular resistance to French rule emerged in the form of the menalamba (“red shawl”) rebellion.
-This guerrilla war against foreigners, Christianity and political corruption quickly spread throughout the island and was principally conducted by peasants who wore shawls smeared with the red laterite soil of the highlands.
-The resistance movement gained ground until it was effectively put down by the French military at the end of 1897.
-Members of the queen’s court were accused of encouraging the rebels and many leading figures were executed, including the queen’s uncle Ratsimamanga (brother of her favored adviser, Ramisindrazana) and her minister of war, Rainandriamampandry.
+In December 1895, popular resistance to French rule emerged in the form of the menalamba (“red shawl”) war.
+This guerrilla war against foreigners, Christianity, and political corruption quickly spread throughout the island and was principally conducted by peasants who wore shawls smeared with the red laterite soil of the highlands.
+The resistance movement gained ground until it was defeated by the French military at the end of 1897.
+Members of the queen’s court were accused of encouraging the warriors and many leading figures were executed, including the queen’s uncle Ratsimamanga and her minister of war, Rainandriamampandry.
 Ramisindrazana, the queen’s aunt, was exiled to Réunion, as the French were reluctant to execute a woman.